michaelmaitland/xic/design-docs/Programming Assignment 4 - Intermediate Code Generation.md

 For this assignment, we found the work to be highly parallelizable.
 As this assignment requires creating a few passes over the AST and IRCode, we were able to divide the passes up and work independently on them under the assumptions made at each pass.
 (For example, after lowering, it can be assumed there are no ESEQs in the IRCode).
 Maitland handled the generation of IRCode from the AST.
 Tobin lowered the IRCode and implemented constant folding at the IR level.
 Bass handled the CFG analysis and reordering of the basic blocks.

 In order for our independent work to be successful, we did communicate frequently to ensure that we were all operating on the correct assumptions and that our passes would fit correctly when put together.
+When it came time to put the pieces together, things came together with just some minor refactoring.

 ## Known Problems